 Frequently Asked Questions

-A Proposal to Establish an Iyengar Yoga Centre in Vancouver
+Proposal to Establish an Iyengar Yoga Centre in Vancouver by the B.K.S.
+Iyengar Yoga Association of Vancouver

 Background

 In the fall of 2023, the Board of Directors began to explore the idea of opening an Iyengar Yoga Centre in Vancouver that would serve as a space for our community to learn, practice, and study together.
-Recognizing that establishing the Centre would need to be a community effort, and would require financial support from the Association in the beginning, we conducted a survey among our members December 2023 to gauge the receptivity towards this idea.
+Recognizing that establishing the Centre would need to be a community effort, and would require financial support from the Association in the beginning, we conducted a survey among our members in December 2023 to gauge the receptivity towards this idea.
 A summary of the survey results, which were overwhelmingly positive, is below, along with a general update on steps that are being taken to realize this idea.

 Survey Results

-With 61 responses currently, the community survey reflects a heartwarming 95% in favour of establishing a Centre.
-Notably, half of the responses come from Certified Teachers, with three-quarters expressing interest in teaching at the Centre.
+With 61 responses, the community survey reflects a heartwarming 95% in favour of establishing a Centre.
+Notably, half of the responses came from Certified Teachers, with three-quarters expressing interest in teaching at the Centre.
 Additionally, 38% of all respondents are eager to be part of the helping hands team, while 45% are considering it.
 The vast majority of teachers, 97%, welcome the idea of a Centre in the neighbourhood where they currently teach.
 Valuable advice and supportive comments in the survey offer guidance and confidence for our next steps.

 Is establishing a Centre the responsibility of the association?